-Scholarship applicants can only apply for a programme on the list of eligible programmes (listed on the second tab)
+Scholarship applicants can only apply for a course on the list of eligible courses (listed on the second tab)

-To be eligible for a President’s Scholarship, applicants must have listed the programme as one of their choices on their CAO application
+Applicants must list the course as one of their choices on their CAO application

 Should the successful applicant be eligible to be offered a place in Round Zero under any other WIT scheme, the applicant will be offered the highest preference listed course

-The successful applicant, after accepting their offer via the CAO, will only receive the Scholarship on the basis of accepting and registering on the programme they were offered under the Scholarship programme
+After accepting their offer via the CAO, successful applicants will only receive the Scholarship if they accept and register on the course they were offered under the Scholarship programme

 If a scholarship holder withdraws from the course for which they have registered or does not continue throughout the year to meet the attendance and other requirements for the course, including examination entry, they may be required to repay scholarship funds they have already received